 Do you believe in Angels, Aliens, Demons, or Ghosts?
 What about the existence of Bigfoot or the Loch Ness monster?
-Learn how our cultural narrative affects our beliefs on paranormal and supernatural activity.
+Learn how our cultural narrative affects our beliefs on supernatural and paranormal experiences.

-We take polls of those who attend our meetings.
-We do this to help determine their readiness to learn.
+We take polls of those who attend our meetings, which helps us determine their readiness to learn.
 We’ve found many people believe in the existence of Gods.
-A large proportion of those who believe in God also believes in Angels.
+A significant proportion of those who believe in God also believes in Angels.
 But this belief does not correlate precisely with those who also believe in Demons or Ghosts.

 Some people base their beliefs on their experience with supernatural or paranormal activity.
-Those with encounters with UFOs make up the largest portion.
+Those with encounters with UFOs make up a considerable portion.
 Those who experience other types of spirit apparitions are the second largest group.
 These people make their personal experience the crucial element of their belief system.
 We learned that their experience aligned with their beliefs before the encounter.
-Their experience validated what they already believed, which is an interesting finding.
+Their experience validated what they already believed, which is an exciting finding.

 The Continuum of Belief

 Our studies show there isn’t a correlation between beliefs in Aliens and things like Bigfoot.
 Nor is there a correlation between those who believe in an imaginary friend like God and Aliens.
-Our research shows beliefs fall into four major groups.
+Our research shows views about the paranormal and supernatural fall into four major groups.

 1) Religious Superstition.
 This group believes in spirit entities like gods, angels, demons, and ghosts.